- 1. Go Boating at Burnham Park

 If you have limited time to tour Baguio attractions and you want to visit just one place, head to Camp John Hay.
 The camp was a former rest and recreation facility for American soldiers.

 Today it has become one of the best places to visit in Baguio over the years, mainly because it houses must-see tourist spots in one convenient area.
+Some might even consider it as the best tourist spot in Baguio City.

 This expansive recreational complex offers tourists tons of fun activities.
 It highlights the best that Baguio has to offer, which are pine trees, fresh air, cool breeze, and a serene atmosphere.
+It's a great option if you're looking for things to do in Baguio with your family.

 You can go to a heart-pumping eco-adventure or commune with nature.
 Treetop Adventure inside Camp John Hay offers several thrilling rides, including the Superman Ride (zipline), Tree Drop (harnessed free fall), and Canopy Ride.